 Our work began as a small project called Craftaid during the first Palestinian Intifada (uprising) in 1988 by Carol Morton, the wife of the late Rev. Colin Morton of the St. Andrews Scottish Church in Jerusalem.
 Carol wanted to help Palestinian women across the West Bank and Gaza Strip in their efforts to support their families by marketing their beautiful handmade traditional crafts.
 She started inside St. Andrews Guest House a modest shop, which became the nonprofit organization Sunbula in 1996.
 In April of 2010, we opened our second shop, “House of Palestinian Crafts,” in the East Jerusalem neighborhood of Sheikh Jarrah.

-Since being founded Sunbula has become Palestine’s leading fair trade organization, and is regarded as a trusted provider of the finest quality traditional crafts while directly supporting hundreds of women and their families.
+Since being founded Sunbula has become Palestine’s leading fair trade craft organization, and is regarded as a trusted provider of the finest quality traditional crafts while directly supporting hundreds of women and their families.

 Sunbula envisions a world where the most marginalized people – including women, refugees, people with disabilities -- live in dignity and prosperity, and are empowered to preserve their heritage through creativity, innovation, and economic opportunity.